Triple-T/gradle-play-publisher/README.md

     </a>
 </p>

-Gradle Play Publisher is a Gradle plugin that allows you to upload your App Bundle or APK and other app details to the Google Play Store.
+Gradle Play Publisher is Android's unofficial release automation Gradle Plugin.
+It can do anything from building, uploading, and then promoting your App Bundle or APK to publishing app listings and other metadata.

 ## Table of contents